|Homepage:||Click to visit|

 |Dates / Deadlines:|

 Classroom time is spent in conversation with leaders from the local nonprofit and political communities.
-Particular emphasis is placed on indigenous rights, gender equality, the protection and management of natural resources, and Ecuador's constitution of 2008.
-Students see first-hand how Ecuador's indigenous populations are shaping debate and policy in political and cultural institutions, and analyze the growing division between the leftist movement and a historically conservative upper class.
+Particular emphasis is placed on the rights written in the Ecuador’s Constitution of 2008 as well as challenges to its implementation.
+Significant time is spent examining the political will and momentum of new social movements, the country’s protection and management of natural resources, movements towards gender equality, and indigenous perspectives.
+Students see first-hand how Ecuador’s indigenous populations are shaping debate and policy in political and cultural institutions.

 - Area/Ethnic Studies